TubaSatoglu/GEANT4_OpticalPhoton_Scintillation_gamma/README.md

-This repository contains the full Geant4 simulation framework developed as the core computational engine for my **Bachelor of Science Thesis in Physics Engineering** at **Istanbul Technical University**.
+This repository contains the full Geant4 simulation framework developed as the core computational engine for my **Bachelor of Science Thesis in Physics Engineering** at **Istanbul Technical University**:

-# Machine Learning-Based Pulse Shape Discrimination in Plastic Scintillators using Geant4 Simulations
+## Machine Learning-Based Pulse Shape Discrimination in Plastic Scintillators using Geant4 Simulations
 ---

 ## 🎯 Thesis Overview & The Role of Geant4